 Jay W. Marks, MD, is a board-certified internist and gastroenterologist.
 He graduated from Yale University School of Medicine and trained in internal medicine and gastroenterology at UCLA/Cedars-Sinai Medical Center in Los Angeles.

 During migraine headaches the sympathetic nervous system in the body is stimulated.
-The sympathetic nervous system is often thought of as the part of the nervous system that controls primitive responses to stress and pain, the so-called "fight or flight" response, and this stimulation.
+The sympathetic nervous system is often thought of as the part of the nervous system that controls primitive responses to stress and pain, the so-called "fight or flight" response.
 This causes many of the symptoms associated with migraine attacks.
 For example, the increased sympathetic nervous activity in the intestine causes nausea, vomiting, and diarrhea.

 Sympathetic nervous system activity also delays emptying of the stomach into the small intestine and thereby prevents oral medications from entering the intestine and being absorbed.